silinternational/ecs-deploy/README.md

         -i | --image            Name of Docker image to run, ex: mariadb:latest

     Optional arguments:
+        -t | --timeout          Default is 90s.
+Script monitors ECS Service for new task definition to be running.
         -e | --tag-env-var      Get image tag name from environment variable.
 If provided this will override value specified in image name argument.
         -v | --verbose          Verbose output